An Integrated Approach to Female Hormonal Health

 Hormone imbalances can occur throughout our lives, changing the way our organs function, and therefore our overall health.
 Bev Maya, a practicing Medical Herbalist from Vancouver BC, guides students into understanding the common signs and symptoms associated with hormone imbalances.
 Through this course, she’ll describe the role of each hormone-producing organ and describe how they affect each other.
 Bev also highlights the key concepts of Somatic Syndrome, and how it’s recognized.
 Students will be lead through real case studies to further understand the contributors in its development—from the primary organs of elimination, to the entire hormonal signaling axis.
 This course is also chock-full of preventative holistic health tips!

-This course has two more parts which we highly recommend taking to further your knowledge and help you understand specific lab test results and herbal treatment medicinals to help heal your female patients struggling with hormonal imbalance:
+This course has two more parts which we highly recommend taking to further your knowledge and help you understand specific lab test results and herbal treatments: An Integrative Female Approach: Treatment Protocols For Common Hormonal Case Studies, and Reading Diagnostic Laboratory Blood Tests For Female Hormonal Health.

 - Treatment: Are you an Individual or a Machine?